Course Description

 Language

 Overseas students are required to demonstrate their English proficiency skills.
-Such students admitted into our programs must attain an overall IELTS (or equivalent) score of 6.5 (with no score below 6.0 in any of the four skills areas).
+Such students admitted into our programs must attain an overall IELTS (or equivalent) score of 6.0 (with no score below 5.5 in any of the four skills areas).
 IELTS (or equivalent) is not required for applicants who have undertaken five years of required higher education study (or equivalent) in English from an approved country or who have completed a Certificate IV or higher qualification awarded in English under the Australian Qualification Framework by an authorised institution or registered training organisation.

 Study Modes

-Duration: 4 years full-time/up to 12 years part-time
+Part-time Duration: Up to 12 years

 Fees & Timetable